DigiBP/26SS_Tierpark_Bern/README.md

 At this stage, the client is informed about the non-allocation result, depending on the communication channel used by the organisation.

-The Case Coach informs the client that a Family Coach has not been selected and informs the relevant assignment outcome through communication channel.
+The Case Coach informs the client that a Family Coach has not been selected.

 The purpose of this step is to ensure that the client receives clear confirmation about the non-allocation before the process ends.